sowcow/blog/content/posts/black-swan.md

 Also I was listening at 1.5x speed and that only escalated perceived non-seriousness.

 On one hand it is not perfect to not finish books.
-On the other hand one should trust own judgement.
+On the other hand one should trust own judgment.
 So I cut it short.